You’re in middle management, and you’re exhausted.

 That’s where I come in.

-I’m Susan Bellows, and I help middle management women avoid workplace pitfalls that lead to stress, burnout, and illness.
+I help people working in middle management to avoid workplace pitfalls that lead to stress, burnout, and illness.

 I’ve been in your shoes.
 At one point in my career, I took on a new position that paid me twice as much as my previous job, but with much less administrative support.
 Increasing my salary so fast made me feel I needed to do even more to justify what I was being paid.